 Please note that information about working in the UK changes regularly and the information contained in this section is for general guidance only.
-If you have any queries regarding employment in the UK you should contact the University's International Student Adviser through the who will be able to provide appropriate advice.
+If you have any queries regarding employment in the UK you should contact the who will be able to provide appropriate advice.

-Check your Biometric Card for details to see how many hours you are permitted to work each week whilst you are studying.
-However, the University strongly recommends that you do not work more than one day per week or undertake more than 6 'contact' hours teaching or demonstrating so that your studies and your ability to complete on time is not affected.
+Check your visa for details about how many hours you are permitted to work each week whilst you are studying.
+The University strongly recommends that you do not work more than one day per week or undertake more than 6 'contact' hours teaching or demonstrating so that your studies and your ability to complete on time is not affected.
 Please remember that you are required to pay tuition fees until you submit your thesis.